Policies, Procedures and Resources

 TOEFL scores must be dated within two years of the time the application is reviewed by International Admissions in UB's Graduate Application System.
 Scores must be sent directly to UB by the testing agency.

-The Graduate School will consider for transfer credit graduate-level coursework from nationally accredited institutions of higher education, as well as graduate-level coursework from any international institution that UB recognizes as equivalent to a nationally accredited institution.
+• The Graduate School will consider for transfer credit graduate-level coursework from nationally accredited institutions of higher education, as well as graduate-level coursework from international institutions that UB recognizes as equivalent to a nationally accredited institution.
+(See "Course Sharing Limits" for sharing UB graduate courses and credits across programs.)

 Only those graduate courses completed at accredited or recognized international institutions and with grades of full B or better are eligible for transfer credit.
 Courses with grades of S or P are eligible for transfer except when the transfer institution’s grading policy equates S or P with lower than a full B grade.